bonny/WordPress-Simple-Fields/readme.txt

 #### Version 1.1.x
 - Added debug panel to debug bar (if installed).
 Makes it possible to preview stored values when inside WordPress admin and editing posts.
 Only visible when debug is enabled.
+- Changed debug box to stop using jQuery, so it should work with more themes and in more situations where jQuery may not be available
 - Fixed bug with post field type dialog.
+- Fixed passing additional arguments for field type post
 - Fixed memory leak when using cache.
 When using functions that cleared the cache, for example simple_fields_set_value(), then memory usage could increase pretty much, and when the function is used in a loop then eventionally the script would eat up all memory.
 Nom nom nom.
 But in a bad way.
 - Changed the way some cache keys where stored, beacuse a key in an array that contains quotes is just silly looking (but valid, apparently)
-- Fixed passing additional arguments for field type post
 - Little better looking output of "Show custom field keys"
 - Added unit tests for date/time picker v2 and register_post_connector
-- Changed debug box to stop using jQuery, so it should work with more themes and in more situations where jQuery may not be available
+- Fixed ordering of fields when using simple_fields_register_field_group
+- Fixed bug with post field and extended return values, where a field with no post/page selected would return the post of the current post in the loop.
+  Now returns empty array instead.
+Thanks to [hjalle](https://twitter.com/hjalle) for finding.
+- simple_fields_register_post_connector now uses name from each field group, so no need to enter that manually any more (if entered manually, it will be removed)
-- Added a couple of filters and actions that you can use in your functions.php-file or in your plugin or field extension or whatever.
+- Added filters and actions that you can use in your functions.php-file or in your plugin or field extension or whatever.
 Added filters are: simple_fields_debug_output simple_fields_get_post_value simple_fields_get_post_group_values